puzzle/ansible-training/content/labs/04.4/_index.en.md

   - Also verify, that no content of the git repository was copied to the local folder.

 {{% notice tip %}}
+Note the following:
-If no playbook is specified, ansible-pull looks for a playbook `local.yml`.
-Also note, that the location of files given as paratmeters to the ansibel-pull command ar always relative to the top level of the git repository.
+ - If no playbook is specified, ansible-pull looks for a playbook `local.yml`.
+ - The location of files given as paratmeters to the ansibel-pull command ar always relative to the top level of the git repository.
+ - All information to run the ansible-pull command is taken from the git repository (playbook, inventory, MOTD-file to be copied).
+No local configuration is used!
 {{% /notice %}}

 ### Task 3